-In order to address the material weaknesses in our information technology systems described above, management has initiated or will take the following remedial actions in 2007:
+In order to address the material weaknesses in our IT systems described above, management has initiated the following remedial actions during 2007 and will continue with these priorities throughout 2008:

-- Implementing policies and procedures to ensure consistent practices for managing access and changes to the financial systems; - 2.
-Restricting access to the financial system transactions and data; - Implementing standards for logging, testing, and authorizing changes with potential to impact the financial systems.
+- 1. Implementation of policies and procedures to ensure consistent practices for managing access and changes to the financial systems; - 2.
+Restricting access to the financial system transactions and data; and - 3.
+Implementation of standards for logging, testing, and authorizing changes with potential to impact the financial systems.